ykusunose/lexington_food_access/README.md

 locations of grocery stores overlaid onto a heatmap of average income, by zip code

 # Vision
 Show on one map (not sure if it will be static or on Mapbox) the locations of grocery stores in Lexington AND median household incomes, by ZIP code.
+It will be a bunch of points layered on top of a chloropeth map.
 I believe that these are the same kind of raw data used to generate this [Food Access Atlas by the USDA](https://www.ers.usda.gov/data-products/food-access-research-atlas/go-to-the-atlas/).

 ## Grocery store locations